dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### What data do the assistants have access to?

-Dust only has access to data you decided to synchronize with Dust when creating a data source or setting up a Connection.
-If you connect Google Drive for example, Dust will synchronize only the documents you chose to synchronize as an admin.
+Dust only has access to data admins decided to synchronize with Dust. admin.

-Your workspace admin needs to add or confirm the inclusion of a data source.
 The assistants can use:

 - Notion pages chosen by the admin.
 - Content from Slack channels chosen by the admin.
 Dust assistants can't access attachments or links in these channels unless they link to indexed documents.